HelenLloydJeng/midnight-magic-santa-dash/README.md

 # 🛷 Midnight Magic: Santa's Global Dash 🎅
-A high-performance, accessible web experience following Santa's journey across the globe.
+An accessible, scroll-driven web experience following Santa's journey across the globe.
  Built for the [Hackathon Name] 2025.

 ## 🌟 The Vision
 Midnight Magic is an interactive storytelling experience that follows Santa’s sleigh across the globe.
 Built for the Festive Frontend Hackathon, this project focuses on high-end UI/UX, scroll-driven animations, and celebrating global traditions.
+It deliberately focuses on a small number of locations to ensure a polished, complete experience.

 ## 👤 User Stories